nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 ==========================

-A Legate Task is a Python function annotated with the ``@task`` decorator, which informs the Legate runtime that this function represents a parallel task that can be distributed across multiple CPUs, GPUs, and nodes.
+A Legate Task is a Python function annotated with the ``@task`` decorator.
+This decorator informs the Legate runtime that a function represents a parallel task that can be distributed across multiple CPUs, GPUs, and nodes.
 This decorator enables high-performance parallelism with a simple Python syntax.